wp-plugins/leaguemanager/readme.txt

 Substitute x with the respective of the league ID to display, *mode* can be either *embed*, to display the crosstable in the page/post, or *popup* to display it in a thickbox popup window. *mode=popup* is useful if you have very much teams.

+You can display an archive of all leagues with the tag

+`[leaguearchive]`

 = Templates =
 LeagueManager Plugin supports templates, which are placed in